GSA/fpki-guides/_tools/03_fpki_activity_report.md

 {% include fpkiar-status-table.html %}

-**FPKI Affiliate Status Legend**

-- _Significant_: Technical and/or policy issues that will adversely affect interoperability
-- _Moderate_: Technical and/or policy issues that may or may not adversely affect interoperability
-- _No Impact_: Technical and/or policy issues that will not adversely affect interoperability
-- _No Issues_: No technical or policy issues were found in the last thirty days

 ## FPKIMA Certificate Activity
 The activity listed in this section is limited to the certificates issued BY or TO the Federal Bridge or Federal Common Policy CA.